 BIK rates and company car tax

-Company car tax rules have been designed to encourage employers and company car drivers to choose cars with lower levels of CO2 emissions; incentives are offered both to the company and to the recipient of the vehicle to select low emission vehicles.
+Company car tax rates are designed to encourage company car drivers to choose cars with lower levels of CO2 and (from April 2018) NOx emissions; incentives are offered both to the company and to the recipient of the vehicle to select low emission vehicles.

 Company car tax payable by an employee is based on the vehicle's P11D value multiplied by the appropriate BIK rate (determined by the car's CO2 and fuel type) and the employee's income tax rate (basic rate of 20%, higher rate of 40% or additional rate of 45%).

-All hybrid company cars also receive a reduced BIK rate as a result of their lower CO2 emissions, which tends to reduce their BIK rates by at least 2%, and often more.
-Note that for diesel hybrid powered cars, the diesel surcharge does not apply, since they are not classed as diesel-powered cars, but alternatively fuelled vehicles.
+All hybrid cars receive a reduced BIK rate as a result of their lower CO2 emissions, which tends to reduce their BIK rates by at least 2%, and often more.
+Note that for diesel hybrids, the 4% diesel surcharge does not apply, since they are not classed as diesel-powered cars, but alternatively fuelled vehicles for tax purposes.

-From April 2020, new BIK rate bands will be introduced, offering greater incentives for the greenest cars, the new bands depending on both CO2 emissions and electric driving range.
-BIK rates for zero-tailpipe emission models will drop to just 2%, with models emitting between 1-50 g/km CO2 having rates between 2% and 14% - depending on the electric range in miles.
-Those with a range in excess of 130 miles are classed as pure-electric models for the purposes of BIK ratings, while those plug-in models with a range of less than 30 miles will be rated at 14%.
+From April 2020, new BIK bands come into force for plug-in models with CO2 emissions of 1-50 g/km, with the new BIK levels dependent on the official electric-only range in miles.
+Those with a range in excess of 130 miles are classed as pure-electric models for the purposes of BIK ratings (at 2%) , while those plug-in models with a range of less than 30 miles will be rated at 14%.

-The table below shows how the percentage BIK rates vary with vehicle CO2.
-The table represents petrol, diesel and electric related BIK rates for this and the current financial year, and the next three tax years (2018-2021).
+The table below shows how the percentage BIK rates vary with vehicle CO2 and electric-only range.
+The table represents petrol, diesel and electric related BIK rates for 2018-2021.